The 15th International Symposium on Open Collaboration

 Authors whose submitted papers have been accepted for presentation at the conference have a choice of:

 • having their paper become part of the official proceedings, archived in the ACM Digital Library,

 • having no publication record at all but only the presentation at the conference.

 Posters: The poster submission deadline is 31 March 2019.
 To propose a poster, authors should submit an extended abstract (not more than 4 pages) describing the content of the poster which will be published in a non-archival companion proceedings of the conference.
 Posters should use the ACM SIGCHI templates for extended abstracts.
-An example of a poster abstract can be found here.
 Reviewing is not double-blind so abstracts do not need to be anonymized.

 Practitioner posters: The practitioner poster submission deadline is 16 June 2019.
 To promote participation amongst practitioners, OpenSym also invites authors to submit a short (one page) abstract containing the title and a description (max 200 words) of the content of a practitioner poster.
 Authors of accepted short abstracts for practitioner posters are invited to bring accepted posters to be exhibited during the conference.
 Practitioner posters will not be published in the proceedings of the conference.